JakBaranowski/JakBaranowski/README.md

 📛 Hi, I’m Jakub Baranowski.

-👔 I'm a Lead QA Engineer @GOG.com.
+👔 I'm a Senior QA Engineer @GOG.com.

-✨ In my spare time tinkering with game dev/modding and web dev.
+✨ In my spare time I like to tinker with game development/modding and web development.

-🌱 I’m currently learning Lua and GoLang.
+🧩 I enjoy solving problems no matter what they are, and because of that I'm always learning something new.

+🌱 Lately, I've been working with Blender and Godot.

 📫 You can reach me via email *jbaranowski (at) rubberduckling.dev*.